-Our Lead Faculty
+Our People and Faculty

 PharmAchieve has quickly developed a stellar reputation for delivering high-quality training for the PEBC OSCE and MCQ.
 Our highly qualified instructors are passionate about teaching and committed to excellence.

-|Negeen Katirai, RPh, PharmD - President and Lead OSCE Instructor, is the lead OSCE instructor and President of PharmAchieve.
-She is a licensed pharmacist in Ontario, Pennsylvania, and Massachusetts and completed her doctorate in Pharmacy at the University of the Sciences in Philadelphia.
+|Negeen Katirai, RPh, PharmD - Co-Founder, President, Lead OSCE and OSPE Instructor is a licensed pharmacist in Ontario, Pennsylvania and Massachusetts and completed her doctorate in Pharmacy at the University of the Sciences in Philadelphia.
 She practices as a pharmacist at Mount Sinai Hospital (a teaching hospital affiliated with the University of Toronto), and prior held a "Senior Pharmacist" position at Brigham & Woman's Hospital (a teaching hospital affiliated with Harvard Medical School).
 In addition to her hospital practice, Negeen has held retail pharmacy positions in both Canada and the United States.
-As PharmAchieve's lead instructor, Negeen has coached thousands of students for the OSCE.|
+As PharmAchieve's lead OSCE and OSPE instructor, Negeen has coached thousands of students for their PEBC exams.|

-|Mark McIntyre, RPh, ACPR PharmD - Lead MCQ Instructor, is an adjunct professor of Pharmacy at the University of Toronto.
-He graduated with a Doctorate of Pharmacy from Rutgers University, USA (2004) and completed an Accredited Pharmacy Residency at Mount Sinai Hospital, Toronto (2009).
-He is licensed in both Canada and the United States and practices in the Emergency Department and ICU at Mount Sinai Hospital.
-He has more than a decade of retail experience in Canada.
-He supervises undergraduates, post-graduates and residents from the Universities of Toronto, Waterloo and Colorado.
-In 2013 Mark received several awards from the University of Toronto including the 2013 Award for Teaching Excellence, the 2013 Pharm.D Preceptor of the Year Award and an 2013 Excellence in Interprofessional Collaboration Award.|
+|Mark McIntyre, RPh, ACPR, PharmD - Lead MCQ Instructor and Lead EE Instructor is an adjunct faculty at the University of Toronto.
+He holds a Doctorate of Pharmacy from Rutgers University, USA (2004) and completed an Accredited Pharmacy Residency at Mount Sinai Hospital, Toronto (2009).
+He is licensed in both Canada and the USA and practices Emergency Medicine, and is the Infectious Disease Management Lead at three leading Toronto hospitals.
+In addition, he has more than a decade of retail experience in Canada.
+He supervises undergraduates, post-graduates and residents from the universities of Toronto, Waterloo and Colorado.
+In 2013 Mark received three awards from the University of Toronto including the Award for Teaching Excellence, the PharmD Preceptor of the Year Award and the Medical School's Excellence in Interprofessional Collaboration Award.|

-|Shirin Abadi, RPh, BScPhm, ACPR, PharmD - OSCE and MCQ Instructor, is an MCQ and OSCE instructor at PharmAchieve.
-She is a Clinical Pharmacy Specialist and Education Coordinator at the BC Cancer Agency in Vancouver.
-She is also a Clinical Associate Professor of Pharmacy and an Associate Member of Medicine at the University of British Columbia.
-Shirin was the Past President of the BC Branch of the Canadian Society of Hospital Pharmacists.
+|Shirin Abadi, RPh, BScPhm, ACPR, MBA(c) PharmD - OSCE and MCQ Instructor is an Associate Professor of Pharmacy and an Associate Member of Medicine at the University of British Columbia.
+She is also a Clinical Pharmacy Specialist and Education Coordinator at the BC Cancer Agency in Vancouver.
+Shirin was the Past President of the BC Branch of the Canadian Society of Hospital Pharmacists (CSHP) and is also a CSHP national board member.
+Shirin has authored numerous studies is one of the authors of Therapeutic Choices for Minor Ailments.
 She received her Bachelor of Science degree in Pharmacy from the University of British Columbia, completed her Accredited Hospital Pharmacy Residency Program at Lions Gate Hospital and obtained her Doctor of Pharmacy Degree from the University of Toronto.

-|Najat Abu-Halimeh, RPh, BSc, MPharm - OSCE Instructor, acquired her BSc from the University of Toronto at 2003, and completed an MPharm degree from Aston University in England in 2007.
-She has worked as a staff pharmacist with several chain drug stores including Shoppers Drug Mart, Rexall, and Loblaw.
-Prior to becoming an instructor at PharmAchieve Najat served as a Senior OSCE Assessor at PharmAchieve where she has coached hundreds of students.
+|Najat Abu-Halimeh, RPh, BSc, MPharm - OSCE Instructor acquired her BSc from the University of Toronto at 2003, and completed an MPharm degree from Aston University in England in 2007.
+She has worked as a staff pharmacist with several chain drug stores including Shoppers Drug Mart, Rexall and Loblaw prior to opening her own pharmacy.
+Prior to becoming an instructor at PharmAchieve Najat served as a Senior OSCE Assessor at PharmAchieve where she has coached more than 1000 students.
 Najat has a strong passion for teaching is frequently chosen by students in satisfaction surveys as one of their most favoured assessors.|

-|Hooman Katirai, BASc, MSc, MScTP - Co-founder and CEO completed masters degrees from the Massachusetts Institute of Technology (MIT) and a three year traineeship at Harvard Medical School.
+|Hooman Katirai, BASc, MSc, MScTP - Co-founder and CEO completed a three year traineeship at Harvard Medical School and two masters degrees from the Massachusetts Institute of Technology (MIT).
 Hooman has served as a consultant to healthcare institutions including Shoppers Drug Mart, the Canadian Pharmacists Association (CPhA), Alberta Health Services, eHealth Ontario and the Ontario Ministry of Health and Long Term Care (MOHLTC).
-He has also served as the lead architect of five provincial healthcare projects with budgets ranging from $2 million to $70 million and scopes exceeding 9000 physician users and 1 million patients.
-Hooman was one of 5 consultants engaged by the Canadian Pharmacists Association (CPhA) to develop the digital strategy for the Compendium of Pharmaceuticals and Specialties (CPS), Minor Ailments and Therapeutic Choices.
-Prior to co-founding PharmAchieve, Hooman was a Manager of Consulting and Deals at PwC.|
+He has also served as the lead architect of five provincial healthcare projects with budgets ranging from $2 million to $70 million.
+Hooman was one of 5 consultants engaged by the Canadian Pharmacists Association (CPhA) to develop the digital strategy for their publications including Compendium of Pharmaceuticals and Specialties (CPS), Minor Ailments and Therapeutic Choices.
+Prior to PharmAchieve he worked in Consulting and Deals at PwC.|

 Our Standardized Patients

-Our Standardized Patients are professional actors who also work or have worked for the standardized patient programs of local medical schools or government mandated health professional evaluation programs.
+Our more than 150 Standardized Patients are professional actors who also work or have worked for the standardized patient programs of local medical schools or government mandated health professional evaluation programs.
 We also sometimes use medical residents to pose as doctors.
 There are two different levels of Standardized Patients: those who can act as patients, and those who are also trained to give feedback.
 All of PharmAchieve's Standardized Patients are trained to give feedback.
 In satisfaction surveys PharmAchieve students consistently rate interaction with Standardized Patients as an highly valuable part of their learning experience.